Saturday, 1 April 2023

 Nandi

-He is Shiva-svarupa as mentioned.
-Alternatively, He can be also manifest as a deity with bovine face with humanoid body ( upper limbs, trunks and lower limbs ).
+He is Śiva-svarūpa, as mentioned.
+Alternatively, He can also manifest as a deity with a bovine face and a humanoid body (upper limbs, trunk, and lower limbs)

-The deity in the form of bull as a manifest animal form ( with hooves, hump, tail etc) is Vrshabha.
+The deity in the form of bull as a manifest animal form ( with hooves, hump, tail etc) is vṛṣabha.

 वृषो वृषा कृतिस् त्र्यक्शो रुद्रैक गद मानसः